 Back to top

-Help us document wildflowers as they emerge and bloom along the trail throughout the spring, summer, and fall.
+Join Natural Resource Coordinator, Sarah Betts, on a journey of documentation of wildflowers as they emerge and bloom along the trail throughout the spring, summer, and fall.
 Dress for weather and ground conditions.
-Meeting Places: L- main parking lot, ONP - at the outdoor fireplace by Discovery Center.
+Meeting Places: Litzenberg Memorial Woods - main parking lot, Oakwoods Nature Preserve - at the outdoor fireplace by Discovery Center.
 No fee or registration required.
+Monitoring generally lasts approximately 1 ½ hours or more.
+No fee or registration required.
 Must be at least 18 years old to participate.
-Spring monitoring dates and locations include:
+2014 monitoring dates and locations include:

 Responsibilities: Staff and volunteers walk the trails once a week while recording developmental stages of the spring wildflowers in the wooded areas before the summer flowers begin to take over and the tree canopy begins to shade the forest floor.
 Species locations are also kept as descriptions and/or GPS coordinates.
 Photography is encouraged and utilized to record development.